Jim-JMCD/syncBKUP/README.md

 Compression not used because it only of benefits IP network synchronisations.
 Rsync will not compress files that are already compressed (most multimedia) and small files.

-****Limitations**** - Directory Path Length
+****Limitations**** - maximum Directory Path Length

 <ins>Linux</ins>

 * Maximum characters permitted in a directory path obtained from the command **_getconf PATH_MAX /_** (usually 4096 characters).
-* Changing the Length directory path length is not trivial, consult the internet for this one.
+* Changing the maximum Directory Path Length is not trivial, consult the internet for this one.

 <ins>MS Windows</ins>

 * The default is 260 characters
 * According Microsoft "The maximum path of 32,767 characters is approximate (sic)"
-* See section **Setting Windows directory path length** to determine current path length setting and change it.
+* See next section to determine current path length and change it.

 **Setting Windows directory path length**